 This recipe for Croatian cabbage strudel, known as strudla s kupusom or savijača s kupusom, is a savory dish made with filo dough.
+A filling of cooked shredded cabbage, onion, and bacon is rolled inside sheets of filo dough and baked until golden and crispy.
+This savory strudel is often served with plan yogurt or sour cream on the side.

 - 2 1/2 pounds cabbage (cored and shredded)